Understanding the Personal Networks of People Experiencing Homelessness in King County, WA with aggregate Relational

-The university's institutional human subjects research review board approved all study parameters for each year.
-Altogether, 671 individuals were interviewed in 2022, 1,106 in 2023, and 1,466 in 2024, all experiencing homelessness.
-In 2023, our team developed novel software to improve the data quality and peer referral process -- this allowed the survey to go from taking six weeks to just under two weeks by the 2024 implementation.
-We focus this study on the 2023 and 2024 data, which provided larger network samples with more detailed network data.
-We acknowledge that in 2022, we did not collect as extensive network data as in 2023 and 2024, attributable to privacy concerns subsequently alleviated with extensive piloting in 2023.
-We (when appropriate) note details about the 2022 networks.
+\subsection{Network instruments}

-\subsection{Network Instruments}
+First, we review the network questions used in these surveys, then proceed to the core set of network statistics generated from our sample, starting with the mean degree and the degree distribution.
+For 2023 and 2024 data, we collected four network measures (we have included screenshots of the network questions in \ref{sec:network_questions}):

-First, we review the network questions employed in these surveys and then proceed to the core set of network statistics generated from our sample, starting with the mean degree and degree distribution of the sample.
-For 2023 and 2024 data, we collected four network measures: (1) peer referral via coupons (referred to throughout as the \emph{peer referral network}, (2) aggregate counts of the number of people experiencing homelessness (referred to throughout as the \emph{acquaintance network}), (3) a network list generator of people the respondent (also known as ego in the network literature) knows are experiencing homelessness (referred to throughout as the \emph{close friendship network}), and (4) kinship or family networks (referred to throughout as the \emph{kinship network}).
-In 2022, we gathered only aggregate data and did not collect list-based data on the number of people experiencing homelessness or their families.
-We have included the network questions in \ref{sec:network_questions}.
+\paragraph{Acquaintance network} - this is measured through the reported aggregate counts of the number of people experiencing homelessness, and was asked by the following question: